microsoft/Purview-ADB-Lineage-Solution-Accelerator/LIMITATIONS.md

 ### Spark 3.3+ Support

-The solution supports Spark 3.0, 3.1, and 3.2 interactive and job clusters.
-We are working with the OpenLineage community to enable support of Spark 3.3 on Databricks Runtime 11.0 and higher.
+The solution supports Spark 3.0, 3.1, 3.2, and 3.3 interactive and job clusters.
+The solution has been tested on the Databricks Runtime 11.3LTS version.

 ### Private Endpoints on Microsoft Purview